DurkoMatko/SWS16_PackagingGroup/README.md

 ------------

-This application consists of two parts - a triple store built with Apache Jena Fuseki and Http request handler using Jetty, Jena and Jersey.
+This application consists of two parts - a triple store built with Apache Jena Fuseki and Http request handler using Jena and Jersey.

 ### Triple Store